Volunteers Needed For Promising Dystonia Research

 Please speak to your neurologist if you think you may be eligible to participate.
 Assoc Prof Kumar also welcomes direct inquiries from people who are not currently being treated by a neurologist but who may be eligible.
 He can be contacted via his email kishoreraj.kumar@health.nsw.gov.au

-Cervical Dystonia Research Study Trial – Melbourne – Seeking Participants
+Cervical Dystonia Research Study Trial – Melbourne – Recruitment Completed

-This study is being conducted by Deakin University researchers.
-They are seeking people with a diagnosis of cervical dystonia to participate in a trial involving Transcranial Magnetic Stimulation (TMS), a non-invasive brain stimulation technique.
-Participants will receive a $60 Coles voucher for each block of TMS and be compensated for parking fees.
-Find out more about this study trial.
+This study was conducted by Deakin University researchers.
+They sought people with a diagnosis of cervical dystonia to participate in a trial involving Transcranial Magnetic Stimulation (TMS), a non-invasive brain stimulation technique.
+This trial has finished recruiting and we will publish the results then they are available.

 Focal Hand Dystonia Research Trial – Sydney – Recruitment Completed

-This is a clinical trial assessing the role of MRI guided focused ultrasound (MRgFUS) in individuals aged over 18 who have an established diagnosis of focal hand dystonia, either writer’s cramp or musician’s dystonia, and who have failed or poorly tolerated medications and/or botulinum toxin therapy.
-The treatment being trialled utilises high frequency ultrasound beams to interrupt the pathways involved in generating the dystonia without requiring a surgical incision or open neurosurgery.
-The trial will be conducted in Sydney and will require regular face-to-face follow up over a 12 month period.
+This was a clinical trial assessing the role of MRI guided focused ultrasound (MRgFUS) in individuals aged over 18 who have an established diagnosis of focal hand dystonia, either writer’s cramp or musician’s dystonia, and who had failed or poorly tolerated medications and/or botulinum toxin therapy.
+The treatment being trialled utilised high frequency ultrasound beams to interrupt the pathways involved in generating the dystonia without requiring a surgical incision or open neurosurgery.
+The trial was conducted in Sydney over a 12 month period.
 This trial has finished recruiting and we will publish the results when they are available.

 Alfred Neuroscience Bio-databank